solcloud/Counter-Strike/README.md

 ### Server

-Currently, there is no official public server available (as match making service is also WIP), but you can run server locally (or somebody can host it for you).
+Currently, there is no official public server available (as match making service is also WIP), but you can run server yourself (or somebody can host it for you).

 ```bash
 composer install -a --no-dev